MilkMGN/SanctumWeb/README.md

   Website for Sanctum, The community server host based out of Brisbane, Australia.

+  Currently made with Mobirise as i have a lack of interest to code.

   **Developers**
   - @MilkMGN - Idea and main framework
   - @TheExoEngineer - some image capture, when i didn't (still dont) have an RTX card